QuentinAmbard/dse-k8-tutorial/92-livness-probe.md

   exit 1;
 fi
 ```
 This script requests the $POD_IP env variable to be set.
-We can get it from  `fieldRef.fieldPath: status.podIP`:
+We can get it from  `fieldRef.fieldPath: status.podIP`: (see below)

 ```yaml